Ekkehard-Schulze/precision-temperature-logger/README.md

 various laboratory applications for years.

-Up to four TMP117 sensors provide NIST-tracable
+Up to four TMP117 sensors provide NIST-traceable

 accuracy not worse than ±0.1°C from –20 °C to 50°C.